-The annexed beautiful lines will be read with mournful interest They were written a few years since, by Colonel Hardin, while in Washington city, and enclosed in a letter to his wife.
-It is some little satisfaction to reflect, that his burning desire was granted that he was buried at home, where "bisds may sing and friends are nigh."
+Washington city, and enclosed in a letter to his wife.
+It is some little satisfaction to reflect, that his burning desire was granted that he was buried at home, where "birds may sing and friends are nigh."

-Bury me not, when I am dead, Amidst the eity's glaze---Where thoughtless, careless mortals tread, And wealth and misery are wed; Oh ! bury me not there.
+"Bury me not, when I am dead, Amidst the city's glare---Where thoughtless, careless mortals tread, And wealth and misery are wed; Oh ! bury me not there.

-"Bury use not, when I'm no more, High on the mountain bare----Where nought but eagles o'er it soar----And storms and tempests round it roar; Oh! bury me not there.
+"Bury me not, when I'm no more, High on the mountain bare- Where nought but eagles o'er it soar- And storms and tempests round it roar; Oh! bury me not there.

-"Bary me not, when I'm at rest, Where martial pennons glare---For empty show and gorgeous crest Can never soothe an icy breast; Then bury me not there
+Bury me not, when I'm at rest, Where martial pennons glare- For empty show and gorgeous crest Can never soothe an icy breast; Then bury me not there

-"Bury me not, when I shall aleep, By ocean's rocky lair; Where winds and waves their vigils keep And ever moans the restless deep- Oh! bury me not there.
+Bury me not, when I shall sleep, By ocean's rocky lair; Where winds and waves their vigils keep And ever moans the restless deep- Oh! bury me not there.

-Bury me not, when I am gone, In boundless prairies, where The buried dead are laft alone, Unmarked save by a cold grave stone- Oh ! bury me not there.
+Bury me not, when I am gone, In boundless prairies, where The buried dead are left alone, Unmarked save by a cold grave stone- Oh ! bury me not there.

-"But bury me, when I shall die, 'Midst woods and flowers rare; When o'er my grave the winds may sigh, The birds may sing, and fliends are nigh, Oh! bury me then there.
+"But bury me, when I shall die, 'Midst woods and flowers rare; When o'er my grave the winds may sigh, The birds may sing, and friends are nigh, Oh! bury me then there.